JiHaripriya/ES6-Works/README.md

 4. Create an object with group ids as key and an array of team names in it as values.
 5. Filter teams having points higher than or equal to 20 and is in group 1.
 6. Find the name of the team whose id is 4.
-7. Find the team which is in both group 1 & 2 and convert that particular object to array as shown in the example below.
+7. Find the team which is in both group 1 & 2 and convert that particular object to array as shown in the example below:
     {
         name: 'team name',
         id: 0,